audrey-b/simanalyse/README.md

 ### Analyse Data

-Analyse the 5 datasets in “report” mode.
+Analyse each of the dataset in “report” mode.
 By default, this mode runs 3 chains until the following two criteria are met: convergence based on r.hat &lt;1.1 and a minimum effective sample size of 400.
 The chains are thinned to 4000 iterations to preserve disk and memory usage.
 See ?sma\_set\_mode for other choices of analysis mode and customization.